webiik/webiik/view.md

 By default, View Service is defined to utilize Twig template engine.
 It reads templates from **app/private/frontend/views** and [Extensions](/extensions), writes cache to **app/tmp/view** and supports Twig debug mode.

 ## Extras
-Twig in Webiik comes with these additional functions and variables.
+Twig in Webiik comes with these additional functions and variables:

 ### getRoute
 ```